gavinpaul-6/SOC-Lab/README.md

 # Setting up my Cybersecurity Detection &amp; Monitoring Lab

-When I was pursuing a career in IT back in 2022 I realized that the best way to learn is to lab.
+When I decided to pursue a career in Information Technology and Cybersecurity, I learned very quickly that the best way to gain experience is create projects and homelabs.

-For aspiring and professional security analysts that are already in the cybersecurity field, having a home lab is crucial for gaining familiarity with tools, configurations, and simulating attacks.
+For aspiring cybersecurity looking to enter the field and professional security analysts who are already in the cybersecurity field, having a home lab is crucial for gaining familiarity with tools, configurations, and simulating attacks.

+It's also a very common interview question that comes up and it could be the difference between you and the other person who doesn't have one.

 The home lab I configured was inspired by Day Cyberwox's Cybersecurity and Detection Monitoring lab.
 I also made additional modifications to simulate a hybrid environment in the cloud using Microsoft Azure.
 This is me detailing my experience setting up this lab and less so a walkthrough on how to configure the lab.
 Check out Day's Cyberwoxacademy website for more details on how to complete this setup: https://cyberwoxacademy.com/building-a-cybersecurity-homelab-for-detection-monitoring/

 <h2>Hardware Specs for the Host PC:</h2>